 Big and colorful — the wheels and the gears go round and round.
 I put these on my fridge and my kids are entertained and somehow dinner gets cooked (hmmm).

 5. Djeco Monsters Tap Tap ~ $31

 Little ones can create their own monsters using colorful pieces, templates, a hammer, and cork boards.
 One part construction, one part make-believe: use the templates or your kid can use his/her own creativity!

-Boys (and girls!) love to hammer, saw, and build with this cute little workbench from The Land of Nod.
+Boys (and girls!) love to hammer, saw, and build with this cute little workbench from Crate&Kids (previously known as Land Of Nod).

 7. Magna-Tiles Clear Colors 100 Piece Set ~ $119